SkyLabIoT/LoRaEdge_BasicTracking/README.md

 Time is in minutes.
 Interval set to 0 will keep current setting and will not set an new interval time.
 Maximum time is 65535 minutes.

 Byte 3: Beacon
-This bytes turns the beacon on when this byte is set to 1.
-Other values will be ignored.

-Byte 4 and 5: Beacon time
-These bytes configure the time that de beacon is turned on.
+This byte configures the time that de beacon is turned on.
 Time is in minutes.
-Maximum time is 65535 minutes.
+Maximum time is 255 minutes.
-When set to 0 the current configured setting is used.
+When set to 0 the beacon will not be turned on.

-Byte 6: Wi-Fi
+Byte 4: Wi-Fi
 This byte turns the Wi-Fi payload on or off.
 * 0 = OFF
 * 1 = ON
 * Others = keep current setting

-Byte 7:  GNSS
+Byte 5:  GNSS
 This byte turns the GNSS payload on or off.
 * 0 = OFF
 * 1 = ON